opalj/opal/TOOLS/bdl/README.markdown

 # Developing
-- Importing the projects
+- Importing the projects:
 	During the first import of the projects into eclipse some errors will appear.
 These errors can be ignored because they will disappear after the grammar is generated.
-These errors will result in an additional dialogue popping up when the build process is started which can be ignored by clicking continue.
-Also there will be a question in the console which also should be confirmed.
+	Also these errors will result in an additional dialogue popping up when the build process is started which can be ignored by clicking continue.
+There will be a question in the console which should be confirmed.
-- Generating the Grammar
+- Generating the Grammar:
 	Right click on "GenerateBDL.mwe2" in project "org.opalj.bdl" in the same package and choose "Run As -> MWE2 Workflow"
 - Project "org.opalj.bdl"
 	* Grammar:
 		-> in the file "org.opalj.bdl.BDL.xtext"